decss/item-parser/README.md

 ]
 ```
 So you can see that `"value"` of `param` Field is an array.
 Here is example of both found `[0,2]` and not found `[1]` colors.
-If there is 2 or mode identical colors (ie `"Black; Red; Black"`) all fo them will be valid but duplicates will be skipped.
+If there is 2 or more identical colors (ie `"Black; Red; Black"`) all fo them will be valid but duplicates will be skipped.

 ## Usage